-- on an actual basis as of September 30, 2013; - on a pro forma basis to give effect to the automatic preferred stock conversion, which will occur automatically upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our sale of 5,000,000 shares of common stock in this offering at an assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis as of September 30, 2013; - on a pro forma basis to give effect to the automatic preferred stock conversion, which will occur automatically upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 The pro forma as adjusted information presented in the summary balance sheet data is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase or decrease in the assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease each of cash, total assets and total stockholders' equity on a pro forma as adjusted basis by approximately \$4.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-Similarly, each increase or decrease of 1.0 million shares offered by us at the assumed initial public offering price would increase or decrease each of cash and cash equivalents, total assets and total stockholders' equity on a pro forma as adjusted basis by approximately \$11.2 million.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease each of cash, total assets and total stockholders' equity on a pro forma as adjusted basis by approximately \$ , assuming that the number of shares offered by us at the assumed initial public offering price would increase or decrease each of cash and cash equivalents, total assets and total stockholders' equity on a pro forma as adjusted basis by approximately \$ .

 As of September 30, 2013

-Act Pro forma Pro forma as adjusted
+Actual Pro forma (unaudited, in thousa Pro forma as adjusted

-(unaudited, in thousands)

-Balance Sheet Data:
+Balance Sheet Data: ( ,

-Cash and cash equivalents \$ 17 ,733 \$ 17,733 \$ 70,633
+Cash and cash equivalents \$ 17,733 \$ 17,733 \$

-Total assets 22 ,068 22,068 74,522
+Total assets 22,068 22,068

-Deferred revenue 4 ,434 4,434 4,434
+Deferred revenue 4,434 4,434

-Total liabilities 8 ,477 8,477 8,031
+Total liabilities 8,477 8,477

-Total convertible preferred stock 65 ,586
+Total convertible preferred stock 65,586

-Total stockholders' (deficit) equity (51 ,995) 13,591 66,491
+Total stockholders' (deficit) equity (51,995 ) 13,591